Child Custody Attorneys Serving Chesapeake & Hampton

 • Visits should not be limited to the children’s home alone unless otherwise decreed in unusual cases.
 It may include trips and outings elsewhere.

-• Always keep your visitation schedule and always inform the other parent if you cannot keep an appointment.
+• Always keep your parenting time schedule and always inform the other parent if you cannot keep an appointment.
 Not notifying the other parent may be construed by the child as rejection.
-Keeping your visitation schedule are duties owed to the child and to the custodial parent and also the rights that the custodial parent should expect to have respected.
+Keeping your parenting time schedule are duties owed to the child and to the custodial parent and also the rights that the custodial parent should expect to have respected.
 If for an instance that a last-minute schedule changes for emergencies should be agreed to and facilitated.
 Schedule adjustment should be agreed by both parents in advance but too many missed visits and schedule changes will lead to bitterness and conflict and that will ultimately hurt the children.

 • Frequently, the noncustodial parents thinks that visiting the child or thinking that they are no longer needed is understandable but wrong because it will just saddens the child.
-Visitation is one of the few times that the parent has personal contact with the children, for that reason, it should be meaningful.
+Parenting time is one of the few times that the parent has personal contact with the children, for that reason, it should be meaningful.
 Even though the parents have not been able to get along, still, the children need both parents to grow up normal.

 • Visiting parent should not think of places where to bring their children to amuse them particularly if they are young children.
 Doing some activities with children may add to the pleasure of a visit but involvement with the children is most important.
 Giving your time and yourself is more important than material things.
 Too many fun activities will probably not be appreciated by the child.
 Massive assault of special treats and gift-giving may annoy the other parent and it will give the children the wrong idea about life and what parents are for.